 - MK-II - capable of etching up to an 18"x24" sample at up to 5000 watts

 Producing PlasmaPlasma is produced in the system by applying a strong RF (radio frequency) electromagnetic field to the electrode, generally at 13.56 megahertz.
-Other frequencies are available, but proper etching is generally performed on a high frequency, 13.56 MHz plasma system.
+Other frequencies are available, but 13.56 MHz provides the best results.

 The RF is applied, creating reactive plasma by oscillating the electric field and ionizing the gas molecules by stripping them of electrons.